The father Carl Orff

 During this period, Godela also often visited her father in Dießen and reported that only in the Ancient Greek language could Orff “hear his music”.
 She was there during the rehearsals with the singers.
 The brilliant teacher Orff succeeded in making what was difficult seem easy, and familiarizing the performers with this work, which was so challenging to produce and perform.
 He reassured the singers: “If you forget the lyrics, simply sing ‘Kyriazi, Kyriazi’ (Ed: the name of a popular cigarette brand).
 Nobody will notice!”
 But there was no need to resort to such subterfuge: the premiere was an overwhelming success, not least thanks to the efforts of the very impressive production and the intense dedication of the singers and the orchestra.
 Moments like this remain indelibly imprinted in my memory.

-Orff could only truly relax the following morning, because despite the success of the premiere there was always the anxious question of what the critics thought.
-There was a tangible sense of tension and anticipation.
+Despite the success of the premiere there was always the anxious question of what the music experts thought.
 Woe betide any unqualified reviewers.
 Orff came to our hotel room in Stuttgart and discussed the press with Godela.
-Much could be said and written about these moments – let me just say that they were an unforgettable experience, simultaneously wonderful and deeply exhilarating.

 5 March 1972: photo session with Carl Orff…

 Orff invited me to take some photographs of him in his study in Dießen.
 As usual, it marked the start of an engrossing and productive dialogue…

 20 August 1973: Premiere of “De temporum fine comoedia”